martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 A protocol can allow the use of an IP address in place of a DNS name.
 This might use the same field without distinguishing the type of identifier, see for example {{URI}}.
-In this case, applications need to be aware that the textual representation of an IPv4 address can appear to be a valid DNS name.
+In this case, applications need to be aware that the textual representation of an IPv4 address can appear to be a valid DNS name, though it is not.
 The two types can be distinguished by first testing if the identifier is a valid IPv4 address.
 Note also that by policy, Top-Level Domains ({{DNS-TERMS}}) do not start with a digit (TODO: citation needed).